 Done individually, HIIT and weight training are quite demanding.
 When combining them, your sessions will be even more challenging than doing one alone, so you will need to take precautions to prevent injury occurring.

 In this article, we will look at how to combine HIIT and weight training.
-We will also discuss the benefits doing so will bring and the measure you will need to take to avoid injury and burnout.
+We will also discuss the benefits doing so will bring and the measures you will need to take to avoid injury and burnout.

-*NB This type of workout is strenuous.
+*NB This type of workout is very strenuous.
 If you haven’t exercised before, build some strength and fitness before attempting it or any other HIIT workout.

 HIIT and Weight Training Overview & Precautions